bithst/Kathford/README.md

 # Kathford
-Everything I've done while studying at Kathford (4th sem onwards)
+Everything I've done while studying at Kathford (4th semester and onwards)

-Includes lab reports, codes and projects.
+Includes lab codes and projects.
+For reports of the lab work, go [here](https://bit.ly/Kathford).